Revenant70/FCC-Survey-Form/README.md

 # FCC-Survey-Form
-This project is directed at building a servey form for the Free Code Academy organization.
+This project is directed at building a survey form for the Free Code Academy organization.